-- Jones JR. The student experience of undergraduate Business students: Towards a Conceptual Framework.
-Journal of Further and Higher Education 2017.
-In Press.
+- Jones JR. The student experience of undergraduate students: towards a conceptual framework.
+Journal of Further and Higher Education 2017, epub ahead of print.

 - Jones JR. Enlightenment through Engagement?
 Assessing the Role of Research Engagement in Preparing Students for Accounting Careers.
 In: BAFA Accounting Education SIG Conference, Belfast UK.
 2016.

 - Jones JR. Accounting Education Research in the UK: A Call to Arms.
 In: BAFA Accounting Education SIG Annual Conference.
 2015, Manchester, UK.